-The Libyan Lamb soup is a simple and tasty soup, that's sure to be a welcome guest on your table.
-A tomato-based soup, with warming North African spices, lamb, chickpeas and orzo pasta.
-It's a delicious one-pot meal that that cooks in 30 minutes.
+The Libyan Lamb soup is a simple and tasty soup that's sure to be a welcome guest on your table.
+This is a tomato-based soup, with warming North African spices, lamb, chickpeas and orzo pasta.
+It's a delicious one-pot meal.

 Let me formally introduce you to the Sharba!
 Which means soup in the Libyan dialect.
-No other words are given to the name of this dish, that I'm aware of.
-If you say chorba it means this soup.
-It's kinda #theChorba recipe of an entire country.
-Everyone knows it, everyone loves it, everyone eats it.
+No other words are given to the name of this dish that I'm aware of.
+If you say sharba, it means this soup.
+It's THE SOUP recipe of an entire country.
+Everyone knows it, loves it, and eats it.

-This soup so famous and delicious that it is a traditional starter soup for the entire month of Ramadan in Libyan, many families all across the country eat it every night for 30 days.
+This soup so famous and delicious that it is a traditional starter soup for the entire month of Ramadan in Libyan.
+Many families all across the country eat it almost every night for 30 days.
 You better believe it's delicious and satisfying.
 The custom of serving this soup is to prepare many dishes such as briks, mini pizzas, Arab salad and a lot of fresh baguettes.
-Libyan love their bread only the freshest out of the oven will do.
+Libyans love their bread, and only the freshest out of the oven will do.

-Olive Oil.
+- Olive Oil.
 A good quality olive oil is always recommended in the Meditteranean.
-This recipe is no exception, some Libyan use corn or canola oil.
+This recipe is no exception.
+Some Libyans use corn or canola oil.
 I don't recommend using these oils often and prefer to stay far away from them for my cooking.

-Onion.
+- Onion.
 A good old brown onion is optimal for this dish.
-I don't recommend other types of onions for this soup but you can still use whatever you have on hand.
-That the way of the Arabs, they always use what they have on hand.
+I don't recommend other types of onions for this soup, but you can still use whatever you have on hand.
+That's the way of the Mediterranean; they always use what they have on hand.

-Lamb.
-Surprisingly Lamb is not really popular in North America, it's such tasty meat and it has a lot to offer in flavour.
-It can have a strong taste of the lamb if it was too old. (ie. it was closer to be a sheep vs a lamb If you find your lamb is really strong in taste just use cinnamon balances out the flavour.
+- Lamb.
+Surprisingly Lamb is not really popular in North America, it's such a tasty meat, and it's loaded with flavour.
+It could have a strong taste if it were an older lamb (i.e. it was closer to being a sheep than a lamb).
+If you find your lamb is really strong in taste, use cinnamon to balance out the flavour.
 For this recipe, I prefer to select a boneless cut of meat or use the leg cuts and cook the bone with it too.
-Regardless of which cut of lamb, you choose to be sure to cut the meat in small pieces the size of a chickpea.
+Regardless of which cut of lamb you choose, be sure to cut the meat in small pieces, the size of a chickpea.

-Harissa.
+- Harissa.
 You find good quality harissa in many well-stocked supermarkets.
-You can also find it online too MIna & Belazu are both great brands that can be found on Amazon.
-When I select a harissa product I go to the Middle Eastern food store and purchase Harissa made in Tunisia or Libya.
-I don’t like harissa with persevered lemon, so I tend to stay away from any harissa that has it in the product.
-Good harissa should have oil, red hot peppers, garlic, and spice (caraway, coriander, and salt) that’s it.
+When I select a harissa product, I go to the Middle Eastern food store and purchase Harissa made in Tunisia or Libya.
+I'm not too fond of harissa with preserved lemon, so I tend to stay away from any harissa that has it in the product.
+Good harissa should have oil, red hot peppers, garlic, and spice (caraway, coriander, and salt).
+That's it.

-Tumeric.
-A must! it’s an essential spice in almost all Libyan dishes.
+- Turmeric.
+A must!
+It's an essential spice in almost all Libyan recipes.

-Cayenne.
+- Cayenne.
 A little bit will do.
-If you don't tolerate spicy food you can swap out the cayenne for paprika.
-When using paprika just add more of the spice.
-I recommend 1/2 tsp.
-It’s mostly for the colour of the dish than anything else.
+If you don't tolerate spicy food, you can swap out the cayenne for paprika.
+When using paprika, just add more of the spice.

-Tomato Paste.
-Libyan’s love tomato paste a lot!
+- Tomato Paste.
+Libyans love tomato paste a lot!
 It's the base for all their cooking.
-I’ll use about 2 heaping tbsp in this recipe depending on the brand of tomato paste you may need more or less if it's super concentrated.
-I’ve Kirkland brand for this recipe and I used 2 heaping tbsps.
+I've used two heaping tablespoon in this recipe.
+Depending on the brand of tomato paste, you may need more or less if it's super concentrated.
+I used the Kirkland brand for this recipe, and I used 2 heaping tablespoons.

-Chickpeas.
+- Chickpeas.
 You can use canned or dried.
 I prefer to use a can of chickpeas for quickness and convenience.
-I also like to remove the skin from the chickpea…yes.
-It’s crazy time consuming and not necessary.
-But I like to spoil my chickpeas 😅and it does give the chickpeas a nice texture in this recipe.
-If using dried chickpeas you need to soak 6-8 hours and add the chickpea at the beginning of cooking the soup.
+I also like to remove the skin from the chickpea.
+Yes, it's crazily time-consuming and not necessary.
+But I like to spoil my chickpeas 😅 , and it does give the soup a nice texture.

-Caraway.
-This spice is a signature flavour in Libyan cooking, most of the Libyan recipes will include caraway or Bharat with Caraway being the main ingredient.
+- Caraway.
+This spice is a signature flavour in Libyan cooking.
+Most Libyan recipes will include caraway spice or Libyan Bharat, with Caraway being the main ingredient.

-Fresh Herbs.
+- Fresh Herbs.
 Many Libyan families will use a mixture of equal parts parsley, dill, and cilantro.
 In my home, I only use parsley and cilantro.
 Use whichever herb combo you wish or have on hand.

 How to make Libyan Lamb Soup.

-Saute. cook your onions until golden.
-Saute the spice and tomato paste.
+- Saute. cook your onions until golden.
+Saute the spices and tomato paste.

-Simmer the lamb.
+- Simmer the lamb.
 Add the lamb to the onion mixture, then stir to coat the lamb in the spices and tomatoes.
 Add 1 cup of water and simmer for 10 minutes.

-Add pasta & garlic.
-Simmer the pasta and the garlic for 5-7 minutes.
+- Add pasta & garlic.
+Time to add the pasta and the garlic and simmer for 10-15 minutes.
 Stir casually to ensure the pasta doesn't stick to the bottom.

 - 1 medium onion, diced